Downloaded (Battlestar Galactica): Plot

 Caprica-Six and Boomer are next shown conversing with Number Three.
 While the three move up a stairwell, explosives set by the resistance led by Samuel Anders (Michael Trucco) detonate, trapping Anders, Three, Boomer, and Caprica-Six in a parking garage.
 While Anders is originally shielded and hidden by the blast, Caprica-Six breaks her leg.
 Number Three offers to euthanize her, but Caprica-Six refuses as she suspects that Number Three will take the opportunity to box her.
 Shortly afterwards, the three find Anders who Number Three intends to kill before being stopped by Boomer and Caprica-Six.
 As Number Three goads them, Boomer and Caprica-Six understand that their unique view of humanity through their love for Baltar and Galen Tyrol gives them a perspective that makes them a threat to the Cylon status-quo.
 When Number Three attempts to kill Anders, she is killed by Caprica-Six who, along with Boomer, allow Anders to escape.
 Recognizing that it will take some time for Number Three to resurrect and report them, Caprica-Six and Boomer form a pact to change the Cylon perspective of humanity together before finally being rescued from the collapsed parking garage by the other Cylons.

 The episode's secondary plot takes place on Galactica.
 The copy of Number Eight that defected from the Cylons gives birth by cesarian section to a baby who she and Karl Agathon (Tahmoh Penikett) call "Hera".
 However, President Laura Roslin, and her secretary, Tory Foster, and Dr. Cottle conspire to fake Hera's death fearing what would happen if the Cylons knew the child lived.
 President Roslin also did not want Hera to be raised by her Cylon mother, Sharon, whom she still does not trust.
 At the end of the episode, the child is given to a woman who believes the child was born on Pegasus, while Helo and Chief Tyrol (Aaron Douglas) scatter the ashes they believe to be Hera's into space.
 Inner Six is outraged at Gaius for not preventing the death of "their child" and swears "God's vengeance on the entire human race for that monstrous, unforgivable sin."

+Deleted scenes

+In a deleted subplot for the episode, Baltar enlists the Number Six copy known as Gina to steal Hera.
+Gina conspires with the fleet copy of Number Three previously seen in "Final Cut," only to have Hera "die" before the abduction can be carried out.